Wills Classic

 The Wills Classic was a series of golf tournaments held in Australia and New Zealand from 1960 to 1964.
-The first event in 1960 was contested by four players over nine different courses between 17 September and 2 October; the winner determined by the aggregate score.
+The first event in 1960 was contested by four players over nine different courses between 17 September and 2 October; the winner was determined by the aggregate score.
 Total prize money was A£5,100.
 The players were Stan Leonard, Gary Player, Mike Souchak and Peter Thomson.
-In 1961 the event became a 72-hole tournament with prize money of A£3,000.
-From 1963 the Australian tournament was replaced by the Wills Masters and the Classic event was moved to New Zealand.
-The New Zealand tournaments had prize money of NZ£2,000.
+In 1961, the event became a 72-hole tournament with prize money of A£3,000.
+From 1963, the Australian tournament was replaced by the Wills Masters and the Classic event was moved to New Zealand.
+The New Zealand tournaments were part of the New Zealand Golf Circuit and had prize money of NZ£2,000.
 The sponsor was W.D. & H.O.
 Wills, a cigarette manufacturer.